princomp/princomp.github.io/source/projects/species/description.md

 !include uml/cla/Species.md

-Remembering  that:
+Keeping in mind that:

 - Static methods are u͟n͟d͟e͟r͟l͟i͟n͟e͟d͟,
-- Abstract methods are *in italics*.
 - The constructors in the `Animal` and `Mammal` classes are *protected*: simply declare them using `protected Animal(string conservationStatusP, double populationP, string wikiLinkP){…}`.

-**Pay attention to details**, and note that population is represented with a `double` as it represents _thousands_ of individuals.
+**Pay attention to details**, and note that

+- Population is represented with a `double` as it represents _thousands_ of individuals.
+- The constructor for `Felis` does not require a `mammaryGlandsP` parameter, since all felis have 8 mammary glands.
+Bats, [however](https://www.auburn.edu/cosam/faculty/biology/hood/lab/documents/Kunz.et.al.2010.LactationChapter.pdf), can have a varying number of mammary glands.

 In addition, you code should be such that: